OWASP/www-project-wrongsecrets/index.md

 ## Description

-WrongSecrets is based on Java, Docker, Terraform, HCL and a bit of scripting fun.
-It contains more than 10 exercises with various "hidden" secrets which you need to find and enter.
+WrongSecrets is based on Java, Docker, Terraform, and a bit of scripting fun.
+It contains more than 10 exercises with various "hidden" secrets - which you need to find.

 ## Contributors